praveenchoragudi/Cyclistic_Bikes/README.md

 * Stacking individual quarter's data frames into one big data frame
 * Removing lat, long, and gender fields as this data was dropped beginning in 2020

-## STEP 3: CLEAN UP AND ADD DATA TO PREPARE FOR ANALYSIS
+## STEP 3: CLEANING UP AND ADDING DATA TO PREPARE FOR ANALYSIS

 * Inspecting the new table that has been created
 * Adding columns that list the date, month, day, and year of each ride which allows us to aggregate ride data for each month, day, or year before completing these operations we could only aggregate at the ride level more on date formats in R found at that [link](https://www.statmethods.net/input/dates.html).